Michael J. Murphy (diplomat): United States ambassador to Bosnia and Herzegovina

 On July 16, 2021, President Joe Biden nominated Murphy to be the next United States ambassador to Bosnia and Herzegovina.
 On October 5, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 The United States Senate confirmed him on December 18, 2021 by voice vote.
 He presented his credentials on February 23, 2022.
 In April 2022, he supported UDIK's idea about monument at Kazani.

+Accusations of Interference in Government Formation

+Michael Murphy has been accused of interfering in the formation of the Bosnian government, specifically by actions perceived to undermine the electoral will of the Bosniak population through the suspension of the constitution through the OHR.
+These accusations have been levied by both opposition and ruling political stakeholders within Bosnia and Herzegovina and have not been publicly rebuffed.

+Bosnian Gas Dispute

+Murphy also faced criticism for his role in advocating for a law that would grant control of a natural gas pipeline project to BH Gas, a company predominantly controlled by Bosniaks.

+The Heritage Foundation, a right-wing U.S. think tank, accused Murphy of prioritizing Bosniak interests over those of nationalist Bosnian Croats and Bosnian Serbs, potentially undermining U.S. foreign policy goals and benefiting Russia.
+The Heritage Foundation's letter, which was widely circulated, claimed that Murphy was acting at the behest of the Biden administration and that his actions would benefit Russia and Iran, while harming U.S.-Croatian relations.
+The letter also pointed to potential conflicts of interest involving Murphy and members of the Biden administration, citing connections to the Albright Stonebridge Group.

 Personal life

-Murphy speaks Serbo-Croatian and French.
+Murphy speaks Bosnian/Croatian/Serbian and French.